stastnypremysl/lsql-csv/README.md

 Each column of a source file have a number and may have name (if named option is enabled for the given source file).

-If the source file with index M (numbering input files from 1) have been given a name XXX, it's columns can be addressed by &M.N, XXX.N, where N is the index of column (numbering columns from 1).
+If the source file with index M (numbering input files from 1) have been given a name XXX, it is columns can be addressed by &M.N, XXX.N, where N is the index of column (numbering columns from 1).
 If named option is enabled and a column have name `NAME`, it can be also addressed by &M.NAME or XXX.NAME.

 If there is collision in naming (two source file have same name or two columns under the same source file have same name), then the behavior is undefined.